pockethost/pockethost/development.md

 _Any time you change the PocketBase code, you need to rebuild (`yarn build:_`) and restart `docker-compose`\_

 This is to build the binary that runs INSIDE Docker.
 The Docker container will run using the same architecture as the host machine.
 If you are running an x86 machine, you'll probably need `build:386`.
 If you're running on Linux or Mac, then `arm64` is the one you want.
 You can try them both if you aren't sure.
-The worst that will appen is the `pocketbase` binary won't execute in Docker and you'll quickly discover that.
+The worst that will happen is the `pocketbase` binary won't execute in Docker and you'll quickly discover that.

 ```bash
 cd packages/pocketbase